CarWeeks/Study-Buddy/README.md

 program.
 The first and primary thing I would refactor is how my program uses the CurrState class.
 I had to make this class as a work-around in order to access and change just one current instance of a Buddy (current Buddy) and one current instance of the Graveyard class (current Graveyard) between all of my JPanel classes.
-However, I did this before lecture on how to create a singleton, hence my implementation is what a singleton should be used for, but the "homemade" version.
+However, I did this before the lecture on how to create a singleton, hence my implementation is what a singleton should be used for, but the "homemade" version.
 If I could go back I would change this implementation to be a singleton in the model package, as I believe this would be the cleanest and most optimal way to improve my program's design.

 I also experienced a lot of complications implementing a kill button as well as natural death due to the variety and coupling of the JPanel classes.
-If I were to go back and refactor this I would put the code that ticks (runs the program) in one class which would additionally contain the other necessary parts of the code that rgard the Buddy's death, making the work-around for coupling much less, if not zero.
-And finally, one last change I would make that I feel would make a large difference would be to have anonymous
-ActionListeners rather than having most of my JPanels extend ActionListener.
+If I were to go back and refactor this I would put the code that ticks (runs the program) in one class which would additionally contain the other necessary parts of the code that regard the Buddy's death, making the coupling that came with my work-around much less, if not zero.
+And finally, one last change I would make that I feel would make a large difference would be to have anonymous ActionListeners rather than having most of my JPanels extend ActionListener.
 This would allow me to implement reactions to certain buttons being pressed in more localized areas, as well as reducing code duplication.